nulib/dc-nextjs/README.md

 The following dependencies should be "pinned" or held behind `@latest` versions

-- `next`: We've experienced issues with the AWS Amplify build process when using `@latest` versions of NextJS.
-To be safe, in general we should pin NextJS to >= 1 minor versions behind `next@latest`.
 - `@elastic/elasticsearch`: To match the version of `OpenSearch` our app uses.
 - `swiper`
 - `@honeybadger-io/js`